 However, adjectives do not simply have to describe an object, they can also be used in order to describe something that is not tangible.
 A good example of this is the use of adjectives to talk about someone’s personality.
 You might say something along the lines of ” My father is an intelligent man.”

-In general, an adjective is a word that describes a noun or pronoun such as person, place, thing or idea.
-Adjective is a part of speech which is common that people use it almost automatically, both in speech and in writing.
+In short, adjective is a part of speech which is common that people use it almost automatically, both in speech and in writing.

 What Is An Adjective?
 Adjective Definition with Examples

 We can usually identify an adjective by asking specific questions like how many, what color, which one, or what type.
 The answers to the above questions help illuminate the adjectives present in the sentence.

 English Adjectives can be identified by their endings.
 Common adjective endings are as follows: